launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/04-recover-from-failures/assignment.md

 teaser: Learn how to avoid rollbacks and data integrity issues
 notes:
 - type: text
-  contents: Version 1 of our new webstore is pretty basic.
-It offers users a "contact
+  contents: Our initial version of our website is pretty basic.
+It allows visitors to
-    us" form where they can inquire about specific toggles and get in touch with our toggle specialists.
-To respond to the ever growing demand of custom toggles in the market, we've decided to add a new feature to our webstore that will allow customers to purchase toggles directly from our website.
+    reach out to us to place an order, but customers now we want to enable customers to directly from our website without the need to talk to a representative.
 tabs:
 - title: LaunchDarkly
   type: browser